shanmugharajk/react-point-of-sale/README.md

 ## Current update
 Currently I am working on the following updates
-- Migrating the backend to GoLang
+- Migrating the backend to Elixir-Phoenix
 - Updating the material-ui to latest release
 - Use create-react-app with typescript.
 - Use Mobx and remove redux dependency.